-Efficient implementations are developed with low-level optimization of the proposed techniques.
+Efficient implementations with low-level optimisation of the proposed techniques are developed.
 Proposed optimizations lead to significant memory savings for a Link Prediction task with a slight quality improvement.
-Furthermore, an implementation of layer structures based on tensor representation is offered.
+Furthermore, an implementation of tensor representation-based layer structures is offered.
 These structures can be integrated into the computational graph of a Large Language Model (LLM).
-These kinds of model are validated in a large variety of tasks from the Natural Language Understanding and Language Modelling groups.
-A deep study of the comparative Question Answering problem is also provided, and the efficient version of the Large Language Model is validated for it.
+These kinds of models are validated in a large variety of tasks from the Natural Language Understanding and Language Modelling groups.
+A deep study of the comparative Question Answering problem is also provided and the efficient version of Large Language Model is validated on it.
 Experiments demonstrate that models with tensor-based layers outperform others when training architectures from scratch.
 In experiments with compressing of pre-trained weights, tensor-based approaches exhibit superior performance with larger compression rates, as opposed to smaller ones.